hindutva/hindutva.github.io/main/books/sAvarkar/My_Transportation_to_Life/PART-1.md

 steal the curd-milk- coconut."
 I gave him a sound thrashing."
 "Well done".
 I answered, "a thief, and, at that, one who would thieve again, and also in prison!
 He deserved what he got".
 The Pathan and myself knew well who the thief was, and who gave the thrashing.

-## CHAPTER IX EARLY HISTORY OF THE POLITICAL PRISONERS
+## CH IX EARLY HISTORY OF THE POLITICAL PRISONERS

 ### The Cult of the Bomb